 All activities under these procedures will be conducted with regard for the legitimate privacy and reputational interests of all parties involved.
 It is expected that complaints and other activities under these procedures will be confidential, and that the parties will likewise observe this expectation.
 However, disclosure of otherwise confidential information may be made where necessary to protect the health, safety or well-being of the complainant or others in the HGSE community, to comply with legal obligations of the university, or where, in the judgment of HGSE, certain disclosure would be in the best interest of the parties or the university.

-Complaints related to personal behavior are reported to the associate dean for enrollment and student services.
+Complaints related to personal behavior are reported to the Director of Student Affairs Operations.
 The complaint should include the name(s) of the party or parties involved; the time, place, and date of the incident(s); and the identities of any witnesses, as well as a detailed description of what occurred.
-The associate dean for enrollment and student services will refer the case to the academic dean for resolution and possible referral to the Committee on Rights and Responsibilities.
+The Director of Student Affairs Operations will refer the case to the Academic Dean for resolution and possible referral to the Committee on Rights and Responsibilities.

 Process for Responding to an Academic Integrity Concern

 Every case begins with an allegation in the form of a complaint or report.
 While virtually anyone could bring a complaint or report, any formal charges that may ensue are made by, and on behalf of, HGSE.
-The initial complaint or report (for a student in any degree program) is submitted to the associate director for master’s studies.
+The initial complaint or report (for a student in any degree program) is submitted to the Director for Master’s Studies.

-In all situations where academic dishonesty is suspected, course instructors are required to provide a report to the associate director for master’s studies which will be included in materials for review by the academic dean.
+In all situations where academic dishonesty is suspected, course instructors are required to provide a report to the Director for Master’s Studies which will be included in materials for review by the Academic Dean.
 This report should include: a confidential memorandum that details the charge; the work in question as submitted by the student, marked/highlighted to indicate all suspicious text; marked/highlighted copies of all corresponding sources from which the student is suspected of plagiarizing; the course syllabus, including all information provided to student regarding appropriate citation process, collaboration, use of sources, etc.; and the course assignment as presented to the student, including copies of all handouts, emails, power point slides, etc., that relate to the assignment in question.

-As a first step in the review process, the associate director for master’s studies will investigate the charge, which generally includes notifying the respondent of the charge, collecting written statements from the respondent and others involved in the incident(s), conducting interviews, and consulting with others as needed.
-At the conclusion of the investigation, the associate director for master’s studies will summarize the facts and circumstances of the case and share relevant materials with the academic dean.
-After reviewing the matter, the academic dean may: find no basis to the charge, suggest a resolution between the parties involved, or immediately assign the case to the Committee on Rights and Responsibilities (“CRR”).
-The CRR will only consider cases referred by the academic dean; the academic dean ordinarily will refer all cases to the CRR that are not resolved through informal means within 30 days.
+As a first step in the review process, the Director for Master’s Studies or their designee will investigate the charge, which generally includes notifying the respondent of the charge, collecting written statements from the respondent and others involved in the incident(s), conducting interviews, and consulting with others as needed.
+At the conclusion of the investigation, the Director for Master’s Studies or their designee will summarize the facts and circumstances of the case and share relevant materials with the Academic Dean.
+After reviewing the matter, the Academic Dean may: find no basis to the charge, suggest a resolution between the parties involved, or immediately assign the case to the Committee on Rights and Responsibilities (“CRR”).
+The CRR will only consider cases referred by the Academic Dean; the Academic Dean ordinarily will refer all cases to the CRR that are not resolved through informal means within 30 days.